-Bed bugs are elusive creatures that secretly eat human blood.
-Although they like to eat at night, they can be seen eating during the day.
-Bed bugs go through 5 different life stages (eggs, nymphs, adults) in their life cycle.
+They are elusive creatures that secretly eat human blood.
+It goes through 5 different life stages (eggs, nymphs, adults) in their life cycle.
 It requires blood feeding and takes about a week to develop from one stage to the next.
-The red and dark spots defecate after feeding, usually dry out and become lighter in color over time.
-Bedbugs often hide during the day in various places, including walls, floors and furniture.
+The red and dark spots defecate after feeding, usually dry out, and become lighter in color over time.
+Bedbugs often hide during the day in various places, including walls, floors, and furniture.
 They go out at night where they are more likely to come in contact with humans or their pets.

 Look For Signs Of Bed Bugs

-Bite marks are one of the most common symptoms of bed bugs at home.
-Possible habitats for bed bugs, such as seams and piping on mattresses and box springs, edges of headboards, areas under wallpaper where pipes or cables enter the wall, under loose paint, cracks and crevices around windows and doors, molding around baseboards and walling.
-See apple seed sizes or small spots for defecation (bed bug stool).
+Bite marks are one of the most common symptoms of bed insects at home.
+Possible habitats for bed insects, such as seams and piping on mattresses and box springs, edges of headboards, areas under wallpaper where pipes or cables enter the wall, under loose paint, cracks and crevices around windows and doors, molding around baseboards and walling.
+See apple seed sizes or small spots for defecation ( bug stool).

 Behavior And Bed Bug Habits

-If there are bed bugs in your furniture, bedding, or box springs, this information will be very helpful.
-Bed bugs hide during the day when there is light, so if you are still not sure.
+If there are bugs in your furniture, bedding, or box springs, this information will be very helpful.
+Bed insect hide during the day when there is light, so if you are still not sure.
 You have to notice the strange behavior in the bedroom.

-In general, there are two types of bed bugs, namely; Cimex lectularius and Cimex hemipterus.
-Bed bugs can have both psychological and physical effects.
+In general, there are two types of bugs, namely; Cimex lectularius and Cimex hemipterus.
+Bed insects can have both psychological and physical effects.
 In addition, these insects can adversely affect human mental health.

-Bed bugs are nocturnal insects that feed humans while they sleep.
+insects are nocturnal insects that feed humans while they sleep.
 These tiny, flattened insects do not live on humans, but in their blood.
-They can also be found in other places like laundry rooms, garages and other parts of the house.
+In other places like laundry rooms, garages and other parts of the house.
 Because of this, you will not find them in person during the day.
-It is important to act quickly to get rid of bed bugs before catching an infestation.
-However, at night the bed bugs return to their human host.
-If you wake up from small bites or small clusters of bed bug droppings, you may have an infection in your home.
+It is important to act quickly to get rid of bugs before catching an infestation.
+However, at night the insect return to their human host.
+If you wake up from small bites or small clusters of bug droppings, you may have an infection in your home.

 Need A Bed Bug Sniffer Dog

-Unfortunately, bed bugs are becoming more common in the United States.
+Unfortunately, insecrs are becoming more common in the United States.
 These insects are difficult to get rid of, and are difficult to identify.
 Because you are unknowingly hiding in cracks and other hard to find places.
-Keep reading to find out how you can detect bed bugs using a Canine Sniffer Dog and how to find bed bugs during the day.
+Keep reading to find out how you can detect bugs using a Canine Sniffer Dog and how to find bugs during the day.

-Bed bug sniffing dogs can be hired to help determine if you have bed bugs.
-A bed bug dog works by detecting the scent of free-moving adults, nymphs and hatching bed bugs through a trained scent detection technique.
+A bug dog works by detecting the scent of free-moving adults, nymphs and hatching bugs through a trained scent detection technique.
 These finely tuned canines have trained for weeks or even months with experienced instructors.
 Once the dog detects an odor, it then identifies its source.
-These highly specialized dogs can only detect bed bugs at the microscopic stage when they are hiding under cracks, crevices, mattresses and baseboards.
+These highly specialized dogs can only detect bugs at the microscopic stage when they are hiding under cracks, crevices, mattresses and baseboards.
 A professional dog will warn its handler about any live infection.

 Use Traps To Kill Bugs